Almost everyone experiences fear of failure. This fear prevents you from taking action and trying, because you fear you might fail.

 The Chinese philosopher Lau Tzu said, “Failure is an opportunity.”

-- Failure can be a good opportunity to ask yourself whether you really want whatever you are doing, or someone has convinced you to do it.
+- Failure can be a good opportunity to ask yourself whether you really want what you are doing, or you want it because someone has convinced you to do it.

 - Failure can also be a good opportunity to consider changing direction and explore new territories.